-- C. If the furnace is installed in an area where freezing may occur, a garage, an attic, a crawl space or any unconditioned space, steps must be taken to protect the condensate trap and drain line from freezing.
-One possible measure could be to use a self-regulating 5 or 6 watt per foot heat tape covered with a jacket of insulation.
-Heat tapes are available in plumbing supply houses. - 3.
-INSTALLATION IN UPFLOW, DOWNFLOW OR HORIZONTAL POSITIONS: - UPFLOW INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual. - HORIZONTAL INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual. - NON-SUSPENDED INSTALLATION: Maintain clearances to combustibles as outlined in Figure 1, Table 1A.
-The furnace must be supported in such a way as to not allow twisting or sagging of the cabinet. - SUSPENDED INSTALLATION: Maintain clearances to combustibles as outlined in Figure 1, Table 1A.
-The furnace may be suspended by field fabricating a cradle of angle iron and threaded rod.
-Secure the furnace with 2" minimum slotted angle or equivalent as shown in Figure 3.
+c.
+If the furnace is installed in an area where freezing may occur, a garage, an attic, a crawl space or any unconditioned space, steps must be taken to protect the condensate trap and drain line from freezing.

+One possible measure could be to use a selfregulating 5 or 6 watt per foot heat tape covered with a jacket of insulation.
+Heat tapes are available in plumbing supply houses.

+3. INSTALLATION IN UPFLOW, DOWNFLOW OR HORIZONTAL POSITIONS

+UPFLOW INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual.

+HORIZONTAL INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual.

+NON-SUSPENDED INSTALLATION: Maintain clearances to combustibles as outlined in Figure 1, Table A. The furnace must be supported in such a way as to not allow twisting or sagging of the cabinet.

+SUSPENDED INSTALLATION: Maintain clearances to combustibles as outlined in Figure 1, Table A. The furnace may be suspended by field fabricating a cradle of angle iron and threaded rod.
+Secure the furnace with 2" minimum slotted angle or equivalent as shown in Figure 1.
 The furnace must be supported in such a way as to not allow twisting or sagging of the cabinet.
-Position the supports so as to not interfere with accessing the burner and blower compartments. - DOWNFLOW INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual.
+Position the supports so as to not interfere with accessing the burner and blower compartments.

+DOWNFLOW INSTALLATION: Vent positioning, pressure switch location and drain locations shall be performed in accordance with instructions in the appropriate sections of this manual.

 The opening in the floor must provide adequate clearances to the combustible material.

 According to the clearance to combustible table, a 1⁄2" clearance will be required between the plenum and the combustible material.
 If installed on a non combustible material, zero clearance is required.
-Optional subbase kit 550001346 will assist in achieving required clearances.

-IMPORTANT: The rear of the furnace must be elevated 1/4" higher than the front from a level position to facilitate proper condensate drainage.
+IMPORTANT: The furnace must be installed level or sloping towards the front to facilitate proper drainage.